 Artificial fertiliser converts nitrogen from the air into a reactive form that plants need to grow.
-The development of artificial fertiliser has dramatically increased agricultural yields, but excessive nitrogen pollution from fertiliser is upsetting the balance of ecosystems and the global cycle of this element.
+The development of artificial fertiliser has dramatically increased agricultural yields, but "The world has entered a new era known as the Anthropocene, where the activities of humans are the dominant influence on the atmosphere and environment."

+excessive nitrogen pollution from fertiliser is upsetting the balance of ecosystems and the global cycle of this element.
 Phosphorous is also a key element in the soil, critical to food production.
 According to the planetary boundaries analysis, both of these elements have moved beyond the 'uncertainty zone' and into the 'high risk' zone.